 Other smaller, centrally located malls offer a wide variety of goods.
 The malls include the Yateem Centre (located in the Manama souq), Marina Mall, Lulu Mall (well known for fabrics), GOSI Centre (specializing in telecommunications products and accessories) and Moda Mall, (better known as the Sheraton Complex due to its proximity to the hotel), which is rapidly expanding.

 For a complete shopping in Bahrain visiting the traditional souqs is a must.
-The biggest and most popular is the Manama souq.
-Others well worth a visit are the Muharraq Souq, the Iranian souq in Isa Town (second hand goods, low cost household items and a bird market), Souq Waqif in Hamad Town (fresh fruit and vegetables), and of course Manama Central Market and the Fish Market, provide a fascinating insight into local trading and produce.
+The biggest and most popular is the Manama Souq.
+Others well worth a visit are the Muharraq Souq, the Isa Town Local Market (second hand goods, low cost household items and a bird market), Souq Waqif in Hamad Town (fresh fruit and vegetables), and of course Manama Central Market and the Fish Market, provide a fascinating insight into local trading and produce.

 The suburbs are well served by Riffa Mall, Al Alawi complex in Nwaidrat and Isa Town Mall – each serving their local community with a cross section of goods.
 Other malls, with a food retailer as the anchor store, include Jawad Dome in Barbar, the Najibi Centre at Saar, and Al Jazira Centre in Mahooz.